hello-robot/stretch_tutorials/getting_started/untethered_operation.md

 #### How To

-If you are developing ROS code to test on the Stretch RE1 and you already have ROS installed on your Ubuntu computer, then there is an easier way of using Rviz than the method described in [SSH & X Server](#ssh-x-server).
+If you are developing ROS code to test on Stretch and you already have ROS installed on your Ubuntu computer, then there is an easier way of using Rviz than the method described in [SSH & X Server](#ssh-x-server).
 In the ROS world, this concept is known as "remote master".

 First, identify your robot's and computer's IP address on the network (e.g. using `ifconfig`).
 These are `robot-ip-address` and `computer-ip-address` respectively.